zzclynn/Catshark/README.md

 Description
 -----------

-Inspired by [Project Airbnb - Machine Learning of prediction](https://slack-files.com/T0GUEMKEZ-F0J4G9QTT-274d3bc97e), Catshark aims to develop a platform to predict the relevance of search results from Home Depot.
+Inspired by [Project Airbnb - Machine Learning of prediction](https://slack-files.com/T0GUEMKEZ-F0J4G9QTT-274d3bc97e), Catshark aims to help Homedepot to refine their search alogrithm using using a relevance rater.
+This tool, which based on machine learning technique, can predict a relevance score for a given pair of query term and search result in a simple click.

 Plan